Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 -	Text classification — Recasting classification tasks like sentiment analysis as a text generation problem.
 -	Question answering — Given a question, the model generates an appropriate text answer.

 Large language models (LLMs) are usually used to generate coherent and contextually appropriate text based on the instructions of the user.
 These foundation models, also referred to as pre-trained or base models, are massive models that have been trained on extensive amounts of data.
-You can use them as a starting point for text generation tasks.
+You can use them as a starting point for text-generation tasks.

 Fine-tuning allows you to adapt the foundational text-to-text models to specific tasks or domains, making them more suitable for particular applications.
 By training on task-specific data, you can improve model performance on those tasks.